Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: RF-Input Tampering

+\paragraph{Discussion} RF-input tampering is similar to the RF tampering problem discussed in \cref{sec:merged}, in that both problems pertain to a relationship that is influenced in undesired ways.
+The key difference is that while an implemented RF takes a concrete bitstring as input and is arbitrarily queryable, the function from task-features to RF-input takes a world-state as input, and is more difficult to query.
+RF-input tampering is also related to the problem where an agent games a misspecified implemented RF to obtain reward without doing the intended task \citep{Krakovna2020specification,Lehman2018,Leike2017gw}.
+Indeed, RF-input tampering is a specific variety of gaming where the implemented RF is fooled by a tampered RF-input.
+Not all gaming problems are RF-input tampering problems, however.
+For example, if the implemented RF assigns unintended high reward to some set of states, then the agent may get an unintended high reward by visiting these states without influencing the relationship between task-features and RF-input.

+RF-input tampering is characterized by how the agent's observations relate to task-relevant features of the state, rather than to the full state.
+Indeed, the relationship to the full state is often that the observation shows whatever is in front of the camera, and many events that we would intuitively consider to be RF-input tampering would not alter this relationship: for example, the agent putting a picture in front of the camera.

-A causal influence diagram representing a POMDP with observation-based rewards and modifiable observations is shown in \cref{fig:observation1}, and an algorithm optimizing it in \cref{alg:pomdp}.
-The incentive for RF-input tampering is represented by the path $A_1 \to \ThetaO_2\to O_2\to R_2$.
-The RF-input tampering incentive is somewhat curtailed by the fact that observations carry information about the state $S_i$ that may be important to the agent \citep{Ring2011}.
-This incentive to keep $O_i$ informative is also represented in the graph, via the paths $O_i\to A_i$ (and the fact the $O_i$'s are relevant observations).
-However, in alternative setups where the agent and the reward function use different observations, nothing prevents the agent from completely manipulating the reward function's observations.
+When the agent and the implemented reward function share the same observation, the RF-input tampering instrumental goal is somewhat curtailed since the agent may need the information the observations provide \citep{Ring2011}.
+This incentive to keep $O_t$ informative is also represented in the graph, via the paths $O_t\to A_t\to R_{t+1}$.
+However, in alternative setups where the agent and the reward function use different observations, this disincentive for RF-input manipulation is removed, making the net incentive toward RF-input tampering stronger.